Trafalgar Group

 The Trafalgar Group is an opinion polling and survey company founded by Robert Cahaly and based in Atlanta, Georgia.
 It first publicly released polls in 2016.
 Trafalgar has been questioned for its methodology and for an apparent bias towards the Republican Party.

 Notably, Trafalgar successfully predicted the result of the 2016 U.S. presidential election.

-They incorrectly predicted the result of the 2020 U.S. presidential election, releasing polls showing President Donald Trump leading in multiple key states that Joe Biden ultimately won.
+Although they incorrectly predicted the result of the 2020 U.S. presidential election for Trump in several states, according to a FiveThirtyEight analysis, their state polling margins were some of the most accurate that cycle.

 Trafalgar's polls for the 2022 midterms were inaccurate, predicting Republican wins or close races in multiple states where Republicans ended up losing by significant margins.

-Method
+Trafalgar does not fully disclose its polling methodology, which has drawn criticism from conventional pollsters.
+FiveThirtyEight has found that Trafalgar typically overestimates Republican Party performance by two points.

+Methodology

-Trafalgar Group adjusts its polls for a "social desirability bias" effect, the hypothesized tendency of some voters to calibrate their responses to polls towards what they believe the survey taker would like to hear.
-It does this by not only asking respondents how they plan to vote, but also how they think their neighbors might vote.
+Trafalgar Group conducts polls through six methods, including live calls, interactive voice response calls, texts, and online opt-in platforms, and two proprietary methods.
+It uses relatively short questionnaires of nine questions or less.
+Trafalgar usually utilizes a voter contact pool of about 75,000 potential respondents, and contacts individuals on the pool until they obtain a desired sample size.
+Trafalgar states that it researches its pool of voters to determine characteristics such as likelihood to vote.
+This differs from traditional polling methods, which have typically do not have fixed contact pools.
+Trafalgar's sampling methods have resulted in consistent response rates of around 1.37-1.46% for recent Trafalgar Group polls.
+Trafalgar Group creates its samples intending to account for a "social desirability bias" effect, the hypothesized tendency of some voters to calibrate their responses to polls towards what they believe the survey taker would like to hear.
+The methods Trafalgar has used in its polling includes identifying low-engagement voters through data on lifestyle characteristics and asking respondents how they plan to vote, but also how they think their neighbors might vote.

+Trafalgar says that it applies minimal weighting to its poll results.
+In presidential polling, Trafalgar Group only conducts state-level polls; according to Cahaly, "we don't do national polls, and that's for the same reason I don't keep up with hits in a baseball game: It's an irrelevant statistic".

 According to The New York Times, there is almost no explanation of the Trafalgar Group's methodology: "the methods page on Trafalgar's website contains what reads like a vague advertisement of its services and explains that its polls actively confront social desirability bias, without giving specifics as to how."
 Responding to criticism of Trafalgar's polling methods and its lack of transparency about its methods, Cahaly said in November 2020, "I think we’ve developed something that’s very different from what other people do, and I really am not interested in telling people how we do it.
 Just judge us by whether we get it right."
-In presidential polling, Trafalgar Group only conducts state-level polls; according to Cahaly, "we don't do national polls, and that's for the same reason I don't keep up with hits in a baseball game: It's an irrelevant statistic".